5teven1in/ais3-pre-exam-2020/README.md

 #### Vulnerability

-- Buffer overflow with no limit input length
+- buffer overflow with no limit input length

 #### Idea